Immigration Process: What to Expect

-When you enter a different country from which your flight departed you will have go through the Immigration process.
+When you enter a different country from which your flight departed you will have to go through the Immigration process.
 Each country will have its own agency that administers this inspection process.
-For the vast majority of passengers the immigration process only takes a few minutes, though lines to take your turn can get long if many international flights arrive around the same time.
+For the vast majority of passengers, the immigration process only takes a few minutes, though lines to take your turn can get long if many international flights arrive around the same time.

 - When going through immigration in a country in which you are not a host-country national, you will likely go through the non-immigrant visitor line.

 - Do NOT use your cell phone (put it on silent mode) or cameras in the immigration area.
 Cell phone calls are not allowed in this area and could be subject to confiscation.
 It is a good practice to avoid using any electronics in the immigration and inspection area.

 - Stay relaxed.
 As long as you are honest and pay attention to instructions, there will be nothing to worry about.

 Officials will review your required passenger travel documents (passport, visa, green card, disembarkation card (provided by a flight attendant during flight), immunization documentation, letters of confirmation or support, etc.)

 Officials will likely ask you questions (as deemed necessary by the process or official).